The System Underneath

 I build frameworks that outlast the news cycle.

 Every deep analysis produces a reusable analytical tool, a way of understanding that applies beyond the single story.
-Three examples:
+Four examples:

 These are analytical instruments built from primary data that readers apply to their own research and decision-making.